G24|0vßß

 Edition of 7

-G24|0vßß is an HD audio-visual composition shot with the coldest piece of matter in the observable universe — The ‘Cryogenic Underground Observatory for Rare Events’ (CUORE) experiment at the National Laboratory of Gran Sasso (LNGS), of the National Institute for Nuclear Physics (INFN), Italy.
-The artist has allowed himself to dream with and into the coldest space in the observable universe, resulting in an original musical composition and the experimental film G24|0vßß.
+G24|0vßß is an HD audio-visual composition shot with the coldest piece of matter in the observable universe — the ‘Cryogenic Underground Observatory for Rare Events’ (CUORE).
+BVy way of temperature, this experiment at the National Laboratory of Gran Sasso (LNGS), of the National Institute for Nuclear Physics (INFN), Italy, seeks to describe ‘why there is something rather than nothing’.
+The artist has allowed himself to dream with and into the coldest space in the observable universe (thereby sinking outside of it), resulting in an original musical composition and the experimental film G24|0vßß.

-G24|0vßß is part of a series of fieldworks investigating new planetary scale sensing apparatus’ and architectures of the imperceptible; new materialist and speculative philosophies; the entangled narratives of landscape, technology, and knowledge.
-Shot in the Abruzzo region, the video diffracts some of the embedded characters of the mountain, which itself has become an essential collaborator with the neutrino and dark matter experiments at the LNGS.
+Shot in the Abruzzo region, the video diffracts and declares some of the embedded characters of the mountain, which itself has become an essential collaborator with the neutrino and dark matter experiments at the LNGS.

 G24|0vßß was the recipient of the MERU Art*Science Award, IV Edition, 2016.